 14. Take a Hard Look at Your To-Do-List

 Yes, we’re still sort of lingering in “just say no” territory.
-But even the most organized and efficient person can find themselves creating unrealistic to-do lists.
+But even the most organized and efficient people can find themselves creating unrealistic to-do lists.

 Review your lists often, and don’t be afraid to eliminate items that aren’t a good use of your time.
 Delegate where possible, and eliminate without mercy or remorse.

 15. Take a Break to Be More Productive?

 Breaks from physical work are expected and encouraged.
 But often, breaks from the desk or computer work are not.
 But they should be.
 Taking a break can increase your productivity.

 A break is not an interruption.
 It’s normal to continue mentally ruminating on a task or problem while taking a break.
 In fact, you might notice that a lot of problems find their solutions during breaks.